monero-project/monero-docs/docs/en/cold-storage/offline-transaction-signing.md

 ```

 The new offline wallet can't sign new transactions because it doesn't have
-all trasaction outputs that precede a new unsigned transaction.
+all transaction outputs that precede a new unsigned transaction.
 Thus, it first
 has to import all outputs from a view-only wallet.

 On a view-only wallet that was derived from the offline wallet, execute